Abstract:

 R2=0.31) and 30% (

 R2=0.30) of the total variation, respectively.
 The enzymatic stoichiometric ratio associated with microbial acquisition of carbon, nitrogen, and phosphorus was 1∶1.34∶1.58, indicating disproportionate microbial investment toward nitrogen- and especially phosphorus-acquiring enzymes.
 Both farmland and forest soils exhibited clear microbial phosphorus limitation, while the limitation was more pronounced in farmland soils.
-This stronger phosphorus limitation in farmland likely results from long-term tillage intensity and unbalanced fertilization practices, which cause relative enrichment of carbon and nitrogen, alter microbial community structure, reduce soil phosphorus availability, and constrain microbial functional potential.
-Soil pH, mean annual precipitation, and ammonium-nitrogen content were identified as the key environmental drivers regulating soil enzyme activity at the regional scale.
+This stronger phosphorus limitation in farmland was likely resulted from long-term tillage intensity and unbalanced fertilization practices, which caused relative enrichment of carbon and nitrogen, altered microbial community structure, reduced soil phosphorus availability, and constrained microbial functional potential.
+Soil pH, mean annual precipitation, and ammonium-nitrogen content were identified as the key environmental drivers regulating soil enzyme activity on the regional scale.
 Overall, the findings suggest that ecologically informed soil management strategies, including rational phosphorus fertilization, optimized water management, and reduced soil disturbance, are essential for alleviating microbial phosphorus limitation, enhancing soil nutrient cycling efficiency, and promoting long-term ecological sustainability in the black soil region of Northeast China.